batuhangozegu/batuhangozegu/README.md

 ### ✍️ Quote of the Day

-> *“Readable code is scalable code.
-Swift makes both possible.”*
+Readable code is scalable code.
+Swift makes both possible.

 ---